Latest Government Stimulus Creating Short Window of Opportunity For First Home Buyers

 VIC – $10,000 for metro and $20,000 for regional properties up to $750,000 in value.
 First home buyers of properties under $600,000 are exempt from stamp duty with a sliding scale of concessions in place up to $750,000.

 QLD – $15,000 for properties up $750,000.
 No Stamp Duty up to $500,000 with a sliding scale thereafter and for vacant land up to $240,000.

 A full rundown of grants and concessions for each State can be found here.

 What Are the Experts Saying?

-Andrew Dear who is the Founder of Inside Money and is currently assisting clients to get the most out of the grant said that the grant will be offered to existing homeowners and first home buyers looking to build a new property and is one of a number of stimulus packages that can be used in conjunction with one another as a tool for buyers, especially first home buyers to get ahead and enter the market.
+Andrew Dear who is the founder of Inside Money and is currently assisting clients to get the most out of the grant, said that the grant will be offered to existing homeowners and first-time home buyers looking to build a new property and is one of a number of stimulus packages that can be used in conjunction with one another as a tool for buyers, especially first-time home buyers, to get ahead and enter the market.

 “There are some basic parameters potential buyers need to be aware of, to qualify you will need to earn less than $125,000 a year or less than $200,000 for couples” said Mr Dear.

 “The value of the residential property needs to be less than $750,000 for brand-new builds, while renovators will need to invest more than $150,000 to qualify.
 The pre-renovation value of their house can not go beyond $1.5 million.”
 Mr Dear who specialises in helping his clients achieve their financial objectives through mortgage debt reduction, budget management and strategic financial strategy, said that in almost 30 years of working with clients in Financial services he had never seen so much support from the Government.